 The fungi are attracted to warm, moist environments, which is why the most common forms of ringworm include:

-- Tinea Barbae, which occurs on bearded areas of the face and neck.
+- Tinea Barbae: Occurs on bearded areas of the face and neck.

 Rocky Mountain Spotted Fever

 Rocky Mountain Spotted Fever is a bacterial infection transmitted by ticks.
-It is relatively rare, but can cause serious damage to the heart, lungs and brain.
-The difficulty lies in diagnosis because many people are unaware that they’ve been bitten by a tick.
+It is relatively rare, but can cause serious damage to the heart, lungs, and brain.
+The difficulty lies in diagnosis because many people are unaware that they have been bitten by a tick.
 Three types of ticks transmit the Rickettsia rickettsii bacteria:

-- Wood ticks, usually in the Rocky Mountain states, and
+- Wood ticks, usually in the Rocky Mountain states.

 - Lone star ticks, usually on the West coast.